0xcregis/easynode/cmd/blockchain/README.md

       "contract": "TUtAk64jJqdf1pY3SiHeooVikP2SFWXjZ6" //address of contract
       }'

       response:
        {
         "code": 0,//0: success ,1:failure
-        "data": "{origin blockchain data for the method}" }
+        "data": "{origin blockchain data for the method}", "message": "ok"
+       }

 //The nonce value of the Ether chain